 We had another excellent year raising funds for battlefield preservation – thank you for your donations and participation in our silent auctions and raffles.
-In 2016, we raised more than $5,000!
+So far, we have raised more than $3,000 in 2018!

 To all those who participated; your generosity and willingness to support battlefield preservation is greatly appreciated.
 The money raised will be given to various battlefields for preservation.

 The Greater Chambersburg Chamber of Commerce offers the seminars along with co-founder Ted Alexander.
 The money for preservation is raised through the auction and raffling of Civil War books and other memorabilia at each of our seminars, with a large silent auction hosted during the July seminar.
 The seminars have attracted thousands of tourists from throughout the United States, Canada and other nations since 1989.
-In 2016 alone, the seminars attracted more than 200 history enthusiasts to the region from more than half of the U.S., from as far away as California and Canada.
+In 2018 alone, the seminars attracted nearly 200 history enthusiasts to the region from more than half of the U.S., from as far away as California and the United Kingdom.

 We make donations throughout the year to deserving organizations who support the preservation of historic sites.
 They have included, but are not limited to: Save Historic Antietam Foundation, Civil War Trust, Rural Plains Foundation, National Museum of Civil War Medicine, The Mariners’ Museum, Lee Hall Mansion, Civil War Trails, American Civil War Museum, MacArthur Memorial, National Civil War Museum, Harpers Ferry National Park and many more.